msaher/bufix.nvim/README.md

     ---@type fun(task: Task, buf: number)?
     on_task_buf = nil,

+    -- Callback that runs after a buffer is registered as a navigation buffer.
+    -- Use this to create custom keymaps.
+ALL task bufers are nav buffers. nav -- buffers are what's responsible for the jumping logic.
+    ---@type fun(buf: number)?
+    on_nav_buf = nil,

     --- Callback that runs after task exits.
 Similar to `jobstart()`.
 See :h on_exit for more.
     ---@type fun(job_id: number, exit_code: number, event_type: string, buf: number, task: Task)? on_exit = nil,